javidjamae/ruby-oauth-example/README.md

 twitter-oauth-example
 =====================

-A simple Sinatra app that shows how to authenticate against Twitter and get the access token / secret that you need to store
+A simple Sinatra (ruby) app that shows how to authenticate against Twitter and get the access token / secret that you need to store